Meet the team!

 Ms. Newman Greene holds an MA in Urban Policy and Planning from Tufts University and a BA in Liberal Arts from Sarah Lawrence College.
 She and her family are residents of Providence’s Washington Park neighborhood.
 Ms. Newman Greene loves learning about the food traditions of Providence’s culturally rich community and connecting with nature and her neighbors in Roger Williams Park.

-Obed Papp is the Healthy Communities Office’s Drug Free Community Program Director for the City of Providence.
+Obed Papp is the Healthy Communities Office’s Program Manager and Regional Coalition Director for the City of Providence.
 She joined the office in 2011, working predominantly on tobacco public health issues.
 For more than ten years Obed has been committed to working on two important areas in public service, community development and drug prevention.

-Mrs. Papp currently serves as the Providence Regional Coordinator and MSAPC Coordinator.
+Mrs. Papp currently serves as the Providence Regional Director and leads the Mayor’s Coalition on Behavioral Health.
 She has been very active in the greater Providence community serving as an ambassador of goodwill as well as volunteering with many community organizations, including Praise Tabernacle Church, CODAC Behavioral Healthcare, West Broadway Neighborhood Association, Federal Hill House Association, and the Rhode Island Professional Latino Association.

 Mrs. Papp has a Master’s in Public Administration from University of Rhode Island, a Bachelor’s in Economics, a Specialist degree in Public Government Administration and she is certified as a Prevention Specialist Supervisor.
 Mrs. Papp is of Colombian descent and speaks fluent Spanish; therefore, she offers a cultural perspective for the Providence community.